 Diagnosing a car that won’t accelerate is quite easy if you have the tools and experience.
 Here is how a professional would diagnose this problem.
 You might need some special tools to follow this guide, though.

 - Connect an OBD2 scanner and check for any trouble codes and related trouble codes.
-Continue the troubleshooting with the trouble codes you will find.
-We have a lot of articles regarding a diagnosis of specific trouble codes on our site.
-If you did not find any trouble codes, you could continue:
+Continue troubleshooting with the trouble codes you will find.
+There are a lot of troubleshooting articles on this website that are written to help you with specific trouble codes.
+If you did not find any trouble codes, you could continue.

 - Check the live data in the diagnostic tool while someone else is accelerating the car.
 Look for the turbo pressure and airflow when accelerating.
 Check all other values and continue the troubleshooting of the faulty sensor if you find any strange values.